-- Joint Risk Management: Preventing and mitigating the consequences of natural and man-made cross-border disasters; - Nature Protection: Promoting and enhancing the utilization of common natural resources, as well as stimulating nature protection in the programme area, through joint initiatives across the border.
+- Joint Risk Management: Preventing and mitigating the consequences of natural and man-made cross-border disasters; - Nature Protection: Enhancing the capacity of regional and local stakeholders for improved environmental and natural resources management in the border region.

 This priority axis contributes to the EU 2020 Strategy, in particular to "sustainable growth" priority: promoting a more resource efficient, greener and more competitive economy with eligible activities related to environment protection, risk prevention and management.